HypeR Adaptivity: Joint $hr$-Adaptive Meshing via Hypergraph Multi-Agent Deep Reinforcement Learning: Conclusions and Future Work

 \subsubsection{Acknowledgments}

-The authors wish to thank Christopher Irwin for the insightful discussions and valuable suggestions which contributed to the conceptual development of this work.
-We also thank Niklas Freymuth and his collaborators for their work on ASMR++, and for making their implementation publicly available; their open-source code provided an invaluable foundation for this project.
+SF acknowledges the EPSRC program grant in ``The Mathematics of Deep Learning'', under the project EP/V026259/1.
+The authors wish to thank Christopher Irwin for his insightful discussions and valuable suggestions which contributed to the conceptual development of this work.
+Finally, we extend our thanks to Niklas Freymuth and his collaborators for their work on ASMR++ and for making their implementation publicly available; their open-source code provided an invaluable foundation for this project.